verilator/verilator/docs/guide/exe_verilator.rst

    remove it from the combinatorial logic reevaluation checking code.
 This may greatly improve performance.

-.. option:: --make <build-tool>

-   Generates a script for the specified build tool.

-   Supported values are ``gmake`` for GNU Make and ``cmake`` for CMake.
-   Both can be specified together.
-If no build tool is specified, gmake is assumed.
-The executable of gmake can be configured via environment variable "MAKE".

-   When using :vlopt:`--build` Verilator takes over the responsibility of building the model library/executable.
-For this reason :option:`--make` cannot be specified when using :vlopt:`--build`.

 .. option:: --compiler <compiler-name>

    Enables workarounds for the specified C++ compiler (list below).